PhD, University of Toronto. 2011

 Office: Davison Hall, 107

-Norah MacKendrick’s research falls within the fields of environmental sociology, gender, and political sociology.
-She studies the shift toward green consumerism in response to growing public awareness of chemical 'body burdens' as well as food politics, class and gender.
+Norah MacKendrick's research falls within the fields of environmental sociology, gender, and the sociology of food.
+She studies the growing public awareness of chemical 'body burdens' as well as food politics, class and gender.